SK-Electronics-Consulting/battery-simulator/README.md

 A battery simulator is a piece of text equipment which does exactly that, simulates a battery.
 The main difference between a battery simulator and a power supply is that the power supply will only source current, while the battery simulator will both source and sink current.
 Another way this is said is it is a 1 quadrant vs 2 quadrant power supply.

+The goal of this project is to make an open-source, lowish-cost battery simulator.
+This is both to give people access to using devices like this, but also as a design exercise in analog design.

 # Requirements
 1. Device shall simulate a single cell Lithium Ion battery, so a voltage of 2.0 V - 4.4 V
 1. Device shall have a current output of 1A, both sourcing and sinking.